 Can I foster if I’m single?

-Yes, we welcome applications from people who are single as well as couples in stable relationships.
+Yes, we welcome applications from people who are single, with or without children, as well as couples in stable relationships.
 We will help you explore your network of family and friends to support you.

 Can I work and become a foster carer?